malthe/otto/otto/docs/getting_started.rst

   >>> assert_printed(code, locals(), output)

 Routes can include the asterisk character to match any number of path segments in a non-greedy way.
-The path is passed to the traverser's ``resolve`` method [#]_ and the result is passed to the controller as the first argument.
+The path is passed to the object mapper's ``resolve`` method [#]_ and the result is passed to the controller as the first argument.

 The following example exposes the module globals of the Python process on the open wire (responses are given by the representation string of